mortrevere/docker-vnf/README.md

 Simple one-way firewall based on iptables.
 Interfaces are fwin-0 and fwout-0.

+## snort

+Snort VNF configured for out of band monitoring.
+Packets have to be mirrored to the VNF (using iptables TEE module for example).
+Rules are in /etc/snort/rules/local.rules

 ## vim-boilerplate

 Base Dockerfile for vim-emu containers, with needed package and a special entrypoint for the emulator gatekeeper.
 See [vim-emu : A NFV multi-PoP emulation platform](https://osm.etsi.org/wikipub/index.php/VIM_emulator)